 • Pre-Prep Program continued, including parent feedback and information sessions held simultaneously with prep programs.

 • The purchase of Fountas and Pinnell – Levelled Literacy Intervention, a supplementary intervention resource designed for children who find reading and writing difficult.
-(LLI - Orange, Green, Blue System - to be introduced in Grade 2, 2016).
+(LLI - Orange, Green, Blue System).

-• The Purchase of Fountas and Pinnell - Benchmark Assessment System (to be introduced in Prep – 2) in 2016.
+• The Purchase of Fountas and Pinnell - Benchmark Assessment System.